helidon-io/helidon/docs/get-started.md

 You now have a simple service up and running using Helidon.
 If you prefer to use MicroProfile APIs replace `se` with `mp` in the commands above.
-If you prefer not to install the Helidon CLI you can use the [Helidon Starter][helidon-starter].
+If you prefer not to install the Helidon CLI you can use the [Helidon Starter](https://helidon.io/starter).

 ## In More Detail